 One of the first sites that I visited to get my “free credit score” was CreditSesame.com.
 After retrieving my score here, which was 758, I realized that technically it wasn’t my real FICO credit score.

 What?
 Not my real credit score?
 Doh!
 (I’ll explain this more in a bit.)

 So if that’s not my real FICO score, what is?

 We just completed the building of our dream home earlier this year and refinanced when rates dropped a few months back, so I knew that my bank would have our most recent credit scores.
 I contacted my banker to see what scores they had on me.

 This is what I got from them:

-776 / 765 / 773 These are from all three credit bureaus.
-Also, these are mortgage report credit scores which will be lower then credit scores that you would pull.
+“776 / 765 / 773 These are from all three credit bureaus.
+Also, these are mortgage report credit scores which will be lower than credit scores that you would pull.”

 Did you catch that?
 Look again:

-Mortgage report credit scores….what the heck is that? (this is the classic phrase that my Phillipino mother says all the time.
-Love you mom!)
+Mortgage report credit scores….what the heck is that?
+(This is the classic phrase that my Filipino mother says all the time.
+Love you, mom!)
 Now thoroughly perplexed, I emailed my banker to see exactly what that meant.
 His second response: (I’m sure he’s loving me by the way)